Postdoctoral Fellowship Positions (up to 13 positions)

 Our fellowship is dedicated to providing training opportunities for fellows who speak Spanish.
 These experiences include the ability to conduct evaluations, consultations, and treatment in Spanish.

-We currently have 10 full time licensed psychologists, as well as 1 part time licensed psychologist, who are bilingual in Spanish, in addition to bilingual and bicultural department mental health providers.
+Currently, we have 14 full time licensed psychologists who are bilingual in Spanish, in addition to many bilingual and bicultural department mental health providers.